 Credits, 3 sem. hrs.
-Prerequisite(s): MAT 207 or MAT 253 or instructor's consent.
+Prerequisite(s): MAT 207 or MAT 253 or the equivalent.

 Development and application of descriptive techniques, inferential techniques, simple and multiple linear regression.
 Frequent use of statistical computer packages, allowing the student to concentrate on topics in his own major area.
 No previous knowledge of the computer is required, though some familiarity is desirable.